gabe-kai/EarthRing/README.md

 - **Zones Toolbar**: Click the "Z" icon on the left side of the screen to expand the zones toolbar:
   - Grid visibility toggle (show/hide the 250m circular LineSegments grid with fade + LOD)
   - All Zones toggle (show/hide all zones at once)
-  - Per-zone-type visibility toggles (Residential, Commercial, Industrial, Mixed-Use, Park, Restricted)
+  - Per-zone-type visibility toggles (Residential, Commercial, Industrial, Mixed-Use, Park, Agricultural, Restricted)
   - Each toggle shows current state (green "Hide" when visible, red "Show" when hidden)
 - **Zone UI Panel**: Click the **Zones** button (user info bar) to launch the management panel:
   - Load & visualize nearby zones using `GET /api/zones/area` (automatically fetches zones around camera)